No Samsung Portable Ssd is Connected Android: Quick Steps!

 What type of adapter do I need to connect a Samsung Portable SSD to an Android device?

-You will need to purchase a USB adapter or a micro USB card reader that is compatible with your Android device in order to connect a Samsung Portable SSD.
+You will need to purchase a USB adapter or a micro USB card reader that is compatible with your Android device to connect a Samsung Portable SSD.

 Is it possible to connect a Samsung Portable SSD to an iPhone or iPad?